skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 way of presenting steps in a **procedure** when no discontinuity is to be signalled.
 The procedure may be prescriptive, as in the descriptions in Leviticus of the rituals to be followed in making offerings (pp. 52-53).
-Alternati- vely, it may be ‘something done over and over again in the past’ (Bowling 1997:61), as in 1 Sam 17.34-35:
+Alternatively, it may be ‘something done over and over again in the past’ (Bowling 1997:61), as in 1 Sam 17.34-35:

 (17.34b) *ro‘eh hayâ ‘abd*a*ka l*a*’abîw bacco’n*